-- Turn the disc player on. - Press the SONG LIST button to turn song list on.
-S-LIST will appear on the display. - Press and hold the SONG LIST button for more than four seconds.
+- 1. Turn the CD player on. - 2.
+Press the SONG LIST button to turn song list on.
+S-LIST will appear on the display. - Press and hold the SONG LIST button.
 A beep will be heard, followed by two beeps after two seconds and a final beep will be heard after four seconds.
 S-LIST EMPTY will appear on the display indicating that the song list has been deleted.

-If a disc is ejected, and the song list contains saved tracks from that disc, those tracks are automatically deleted from the song list.
+If a CD is ejected, and the song list contains saved tracks from that CD, those tracks are automatically deleted from the song list.
 Any tracks saved to the song list again are added to the bottom of the list.